Sentra Launches Breakthrough AI Classification Capabilities!

 I'm thrilled to share the success of an ongoing cataloging project with another customer, a prominent player in the finance sector.
 Prior to Sentra, they were manually classifying data within Snowflake using tags.
 However, Sentra's automatic classification process and Snowflake integration has become a game-changer, saving tons of time for their data owners and engineers.
 This efficiency not only expedites their cataloging project but also positions them for future audits with unparalleled ease.

-If you are eager to explore how Sentra can elevate your data security posture, don't hesitate to reach out.
+If you are eager to explore how Sentra can elevate your data security posture, don't hesitate to reach out and get a live demo.
 Let's embark on this journey together, where security meets success.

-Aviv is the Director of Customer Success at Sentra, bringing years of experience in various research and development roles.
+Aviv is the VP, Customer Success & Sales Engineering at Sentra, bringing years of experience in various research and development roles.

 Subscribe